open5e/open5e/source/monsters/tome-of-beasts/B/beli.rst

 **Icy Shortbow.** *Ranged Weapon Attack:* +5 to hit, range 80/320 ft., one target. *Hit:* 5 (1d4 + 3) piercing damage plus 2 (1d4)
-cold damage, and the target must make a successful DC 13 Constitution saving throw or gain 2 levels of exhaustion from the arrow’s icy chill.
+cold damage, and the target must make a successful DC 13 Constitution saving throw or gain 2 levels of :ref:`srd:exhaustion` from the arrow’s icy chill.
 If the save succeeds, the target also becomes immune to further exhaustion from beli arrows for 24 hours (but any levels of exhaustion already gained remain